Niccar95/are-you-coming/README.md

 ## AI — Aria

-Aria is a context aware AI assistant built into the app, powered by **Google Gemini 2.5 Flash** with automatic fallback to **Llama 3.3 70B via Groq** if the primary model is unavailable.
+Aria is a context aware AI assistant built into the app, powered by **Google Gemini 2.5 Flash** with automatic fallback to **openai/gpt-oss-120b via Groq** if the primary model is unavailable.

 Aria operates in two modes: